 Finland kicks off celebrations for 100 years of independence

-A children's event at the National Opera has kicked off a year of festivities in Finland to celebrate 100 years of independence from its eastern neighbour, Russia.
-A children's event at the National Opera has kicked off a year of festivities in Finland to celebrate 100 years of independence from its eastern neighbour, Russia.
+Crowds gather as the centenary year of Finnish independence kicks off on New Year's Eve, Saturday Dec.
+31, 2016, in the heart of the republic in Helsinki, Finland.
+HELSINKI - A children's event at the National Opera kicked off a year of festivities in Finland to celebrate 100 years of independence from Russia.

 Discussions